SiteAlert/sitealert-wordpress-plugin/readme.txt

 **Plugins No Longer Being Supported**
 This plugin checks to see if you have any plugins installed that are no longer supported by the developer.

-**Plugins With Known Vulnerabilities**
-This will check your plugins to see if you have a plugin installed with a known vulnerability that has not been fixed.

 **Theme Updates**
 This plugin checks to make sure all of your themes are up to date.